Search Results for

 Grid widget general settings

-All data-source widgets will share the same general settings as below:
+All data-source widgets share the same general settings:

-Data Source: The source of data the widget will display.
+Data Source: The data source the widget will display.

-Sort By Fields: Which fields are used for sorting data before it is rendered in the worker site.
+Sort By Fields: Fields used for default sorting before data is rendered.

-Enable User Filtering: Allow end-users to filter data in the worker site.
+Enable User Filtering: Allows end-users to filter data on the worker site.

-Enable Full-Text Search: Allow end-users to search from the worker site.
+Enable Full-Text Search: Allows end-users to perform full-text search on the worker site.

-Enable Refresh: Allow end-users to refresh the list without.
+Enable Refresh: Allows end-users to refresh widget data without refreshing the entire page.

 Multi column sorting with Name 1st - Year of work 2nd